 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.47% over the previous month in January, following a 0.10% month-on-month rise in December.
+Consumer prices increased 0.21% over the previous month in October, accelerating from September’s 0.02% rise.

-Consumer prices rose 0.10% over the previous month in December, after declining 0.25% month-on-month in November.
+Consumer prices rose 0.02% over the previous month in September, cooling from August’s 0.12% increase.